QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Overview
 ==================

 We're now ready to start learning the Julia language itself

 Level
 -------

 Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, Fortran, C or similar

-In particular, we assume you have some familiarity with fundamental programming concepts such as:
+In particular, we assume you have some familiarity with fundamental programming concepts such as

 * variables